 Whether you are interested in volunteering for a couple of weeks or just planning a day visit, we do request that you e-mail us in advance to let us know your plan.
 Then we can either confirm with you that your dates will work for us, or not.

 We encourage people to stay for at least one week or longer, depending on our schedule, as this helps you to get used to our way of life, be more effective in your stay and lets us get to know you as well.
+To ensure the best experience, we request that volunteers arrive at The Panya Project on either a Monday or Tuesday.

 We are not a guest house.
 Please do not come here expecting to be able to get a cheap place to stay.
 We are not interested in being a guest house, or having people come with these intentions.
 We are excited to have people here who are interested in sustainable living systems, and who would sincerely like to help out and learn a lot!